 The Faith-Family-Friends google group will allow you to receive vital co-op and class information, as well as permit us to encourage each other in Christ and on our homeschooling journey.
 The loop is not for political opinions, direct sales business or negative feedback/venting.

 Co-op will meet weekly on Mondays, from 9:00 am – 2:40 pm, with breaks for holidays.
 All parents help weekly in some capacity and are required to remain on site.

 We are non-profit.
 A building use fee has been assessed to cover the use of a facility.
 A supply fee for each class may be assessed by the teachers.
 In the event of special circumstances, only students 7th grade & up may attend co-op without parental attendance, as long as the wellness guidelines are met and another adult has been designated as their responsible party.
 This is not the norm and must be approved by the coordinators of the co-op.
-Grades will be given for high school level classes.
+Grades will be given for high school and some junior high level classes.
 Grades can be given in elementary classes upon request.

 HEALTHY CLASSROOM CHECKLIST